 Local names for Uromastyx species are Mastigure and Dabb (or dhab) lizards.

 Uromastyx are great pets if you provide appropriate care.
-There are a surprising number of different species of uros, reflecting the wide range they are native to in the Middle East and Africa.
+There are a surprising number of different species of uros, reflecting the wide range they are native to in the Middle East, Africa, and Western Asia.
 Their genus has been recently reorganized, and there are now Uromastyx and the closely related genus Saara under the agamid subfamily Uromasticinae.
 For example, U. hardwickii is now known as Saara hardwickii.

 In general males are more colorful than females but this is not always the case with every species.
 Low prices could mean that they are not fully acclimated to captivity.
 Unfortunately few breed these wonderful lizards and most are wild caught imports.
 Mali stopped allowing exports, so expect U. maliensis to become more rare and more highly priced.
 U. geryi are probably the best uros to start with for a beginner.